 Formal methods, logic and constraint programming, constraint satisfaction problems, analysis of algorithms and computational complexity

-The teachers group for education in programming and program development (UPP) is responsible for most of the basic courses in programming, data structures and algorithms, and also some advanced courses within different areas.
+Education group for Programming and Programming Didactics (UPP) is responsible for most of the basic courses in programming, data structures and algorithms, and also some advanced courses within different areas.

 The SaS division is responsible for about 70 annual courses at undergraduate and master level in all engineering profiles of Linköping University, covering the following areas: